 Clubs have the option to administer their lease documents online through the Weyerhaeuser recreational website.
 Online account access allows the Club Contact to review, accept and pay for the lease contract online.
 Lessees who use the online lease acceptance and payment feature will receive automatic email notifications of receipt.
-Managing your account online also provides you with easy access to update your membership list and grant members online access to review lease documents.
+Managing your account online also provides you with easy access to update your membership list and grant members read-only access to the club's online account by listing their email address in the membership list.